Damarwendha/challenge-goapi/README.md

 ## Introduction

-This project is a Go application that manages customers, products, and transactions for Enigma Laundry.
+This project is a Go application that manages customers, services, and transactions.
 It uses the Gin web framework and PostgreSQL as the database.

 ## Prerequisites